5 Reasons to Pursue an MBA Degree

 This begs the question of why.

-According to Isabella Pinucci, a coordinator of career services at the SDA Bocconi School of Management in Milan, Italy, “Salary is still a driver, because candidates want a return on investment, but personal values come into play a great deal.
+According to Isabella Pinucci, a career services coordinator at the SDA Bocconi School of Management in Milan, Italy, “Salary is still a driver, because candidates want a return on investment, but personal values come into play a great deal.
 People want to work for companies they admire and with which they share values.”

 While the QS survey results do not explicitly include an answer like “I want to feel happier,” a different study conducted by Chicago research firm TransparentCareer (formerly TransparentMBA) found that MBA students are much happier after graduating than before entering business school.
-According to the study, MBA students who graduate from full-time programs at the top 50 U.S. schools are almost 60 percent happier in their first jobs post-MBA than their jobs right before entering business school.
+According to the study, MBA students who graduate from full-time programs at the top 50 U.S. schools are almost 60 percent happier in their first jobs post-MBA than in their jobs right before entering business school.

 A higher level of happiness can be attributed to many reasons depending on each student, from career mobility to job satisfaction, and even higher wages.
 Regardless, MBA students are all looking to find happiness, whatever that may look like.